yufanana/ComputerVision02504/README.md

 - $DoG = L(x,y,k\sigma) - L(x,y,\sigma)$
 - the same threshold can be applied for all scale spaces
 - find local extrama of DoGs in scale space
+  - use absolute to find min & max simultaneously

 Orientation assignment